OliverW1986/MoSimBuilder/README.md

 ## [Getting Started Documentation](https://github.com/masonmm3/MoSimBuilderDev/blob/main/Documentation/GettingStarted.md)
 I have put together what is hopefully an extremely useful set of documentation to teach users the basics of the system and how to use it to its fullest.

+## Contributing.
+ * If you wish to make a contribution to the primary source code please make a pull request to the "Experimental" branch.
+ * If you wish to contribute to the documentation please make a pull request to the stable branch.

 ## Alpha 2 plans
 - bugfixes
 - metric support (non inch settings)